neilrathi/classnotes-html/docs.md

 Pandoc is doing most of the conversion.
 The `style.css` file contains all CSS used; most of this is standard.
 I use CSS3 counters to auto-number definitions/figures/etc. `header.html` imports important KaTeX information.

 The Lua file `filter.lua` deals with converting shorthand environments into the underlying HTML divs.
 Code cells are implemented with [SageCell](https://sagecell.sagemath.org).

+[^1]: HTML is a nice alternative to LaTeX because it supports, among other things, interactive notes: editable / runnable code, interactive graphs, animated figures.
+Markdown is also easier to write than LaTeX.
+[^2]: You can also set up an alias in your `~/.bashrc` file.
+[^3]: Inline math uses single dollar signs.
+Bracket syntax for display math is not supported.